 - Riders should use the same frame, fork and wheels during a whole event.

-- Different bikes can be used for seperate events.
+- Different bikes can be used for separate events.

 - Bikes may be scrutinised before departing to ride the course.

 - All bikes must have bar plugs and be in perfect working order.